 Data controllers (Google Workspace users) are responsible for implementing appropriate technical and organisational measures to ensure and demonstrate that any data processing is performed in compliance with the GDPR.
 Controllers’ obligations relate to principles such as lawfulness, fairness and transparency, purpose limitation, data minimisation, and accuracy, as well as fulfilling data subjects’ rights with respect to their data.
 This means that your company must not wait until a data breach occurs, but be prepared and use all appropriate tools and processes in order to comply with the new GDPR requirements and deal with breaches in advance.

-- E-discovery – the process of searching and retrieving information in electronic format.
-It is useful for legal matters and prevents data loss from employee turnover.
+The process of searching and retrieving information in electronic format.
+It is useful for legal matters and prevents data loss.

-- Smart Search – Search across your company’s content in G Suite, from Gmail and Drive to Docs, Sheets, Slides, Calendar, and more.
-This allows for easily locating sensitive files or emails on your network.
+Search across your company’s content in Google Workspace, from Gmail and Drive to Docs, Sheets, Slides, Calendar, and more.